liskin/work.lisk.in/about-me.md

 ---

-I'm an experienced polyglot programmer, free and open-source software enthusiast and regular contributor from the Czech Republic.
+I'm an experienced polyglot programmer, free and open-source software enthusiast and regular contributor from the Czech Republic, currently based in England.
 I also cycle a lot (road, gravel, urban, fixed-gear, unicycle), read books, listen to music and taste beers.

 If you're considering contacting me about a job offer, you should [read what I'm really like]({{ "/real-me/" | relative_url }}) first.